AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 > Note: IS-11 operates at the IS-04 capabilities/constraints level and cannot be used to constrain privacy encryption, which is managed using IS-05.

+A Controller MAY perform the compatibility check at the IS-05 level only for Senders and Receivers that do not implement this specification.
+These are Senders not providing the privacy attribute nor the urn:x-nmos:cap:transport:privacy capability, and Receivers not providing the urn:x-nmos:cap:transport:privacy capability.
+Such Senders and Receivers MAY still be compliant with [TR-10-13][], and provide privacy encryption through IS-05 transport parameters and the SDP transport file.

 ### IS-05 Sender Activation

 The effective values of the Sender's read-only IS-05 `ext_privacy_*` transport parameters `iv`, `key_generator`, `key_version`, and `key_id`, as well as the associated `privacy` attribute parameters in the Sender's SDP transport file, are not fixed until activation, when `master_enable` becomes `true` at the `active` endpoint.
 A Controller MUST NOT assume final values for a Sender's IS-05 `ext_privacy_*` transport parameters or the Sender's SDP transport file `privacy` attribute parameters prior to activation.